lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/hippocampus/build_scm_hbp.rst

 |

-  1.5 configure the BluePyOpt optimization algorithm, by defining the offspring size and the max number of generations, that are set by default to 10 and 2 respectively
+  1.5 configure the BluePyOpt optimization algorithm, by defining the offspring size and the max number of generations; they are set by default to 10 and 2 respectively

 |

   1.6 "Create zip file" will generate the zip file needed to run the new optimization

 |

-  1.7 Login to NSG (Neuroscience Gateway) by inserting username and password and clicking on the "Login NSG" button
+  1.7 Login to NSG (Neuroscience Gateway) by inserting your username and password and clicking on the "Login NSG" button

 .. container:: bsp-container-center